Lewis Tappan: Birth of abolitionism

 The Tappan brothers were Congregationalists and uncompromising moralists; even within the abolitionist movement, other members found their views extreme.
 Lewis Tappan advocated intermarriage (at the time called "amalgamation") as the long-range solution to racial issues, as all people would eventually be mixed race.
 He dreamed of a "copper-skinned" America where race would not define any man, woman, or child.
-Tappan characterized the arrival of the Amistad and its Africans on American shores as a "providential occurrence" that might allow "the heart of the nation" to be "touched by the power of sympathy."
+Tappan characterized the arrival of the Amistad and its Africans on American shores as a "providential occurrence" that might allow "the heart of the nation" to be "touched ... through the power of sympathy."

 The Tappan brothers created chapters of the American Anti-Slavery Society (AAS) throughout New York state and in other sympathetic areas.
 Although Tappan was popular among many, opponents of abolition attacked his homes and churches by arson and vandalism.

 Lewis began a nationwide mailing of abolitionist material, which resulted in violent outrage in the South and denunciation by Democratic politicians, who accused him of trying to divide the Union.
 In the North, the mailings generated widespread sympathy and financial support for the American Anti-Slavery Society.
 By 1840, however, the anti-slavery program had expanded and the movement splintered.

 After 1840, church-oriented abolitionism became dominant.
 That year Tappan formed the American and Foreign Anti-Slavery Society in disagreement with the AAS.
 The latter allowed a woman, Abby Kelley, to be elected to serve on the AAS business committee.
 Because of his strict religious beliefs, Tappan opposed the participation of women in an official capacity in the public society.

 Tappan founded the abolitionist Human Rights journal and a children's anti-slavery magazine, The Slave's Friend.

-The manual labor movement in education
+Manual labor movement in education

 "In July, 1831, Lewis Tappan, Gale, and others founded the Society for Promoting Manual Labor in Literary Institutions ["literary institutions" being schools], and later in the same year persuaded Theodore Weld, a living, breathing, and eloquently-speaking exhibit of the results of manual-labor-with-study, to accept the general agency."
 Manual labor—most commonly agricultural, or in a print shop—was supposed to bring students the physical and moral (psychological) benefits of exercise, while providing a type of financial aid to needy students.
 Among the charges to Weld, who in 1832 traveled over 4500 miles and gave over 200 lectures on manual labor and temperance, was "to find a site for a great national manual labor institution where training for the western ministry could be provided for poor but earnest young men."
 At the recommendation of Weld, the Tappans supported the new Lane Theological Seminary in Cincinnati.
 When Weld led a mass exodus to Oberlin, it then received their support.